List of New Year’s Resolutions for 2024

 46. Be consistent with meal times

 New research has revealed that breakfast is not the most important meal of the day.
-In fact, it’s better to skip it altogether when it comes to weight loss.
+So there’s no need to feel bad if you’re not really a breakfast person.

 Now if you want to give your metabolism a boost:

 Develop regular eating patterns.